Department of Art and Art History (GRAD)

 Master of Arts Degree

 The master of arts degree generally follows the requirements of The Graduate School as described in the section on graduate degree requirements in The Graduate School Handbook.
-Students will acquire a broad knowledge of world art while sampling the diverse theory and methods employed by our faculty in the discipline of art history.
+Both a broad knowledge of world art and a basic sampling of the diverse theory and methods employed by our faculty in the discipline of art history.
 The master's program in art history is designed to be completed in four semesters.

 Course Work